vnavarro/vnavarro.github.io/_posts/2015-05-26-better-pro-books-02.md

 As I said in [this](http://vnavarro.com.br/betterpro/books/2015/03/10/better-pro-books-01.html) previous post, there is more for any professional to know beyond execution, yet we can't forget about it.

-So in order to advance as a programmer in efficiency, code quality, code architecture, testing, integration, operation, communication, planning and tons of other things lets roll back a moment to these questions:
+So in order to advance as a programmer lets first roll back a moment to these questions:

 1. Do you understand and apply correctly object oriented programming?
 2. Do you understand and apply correctly design patterns?